nielubowicz/mac-SGF-reader/README.md

 BUG: If you go back after a capture is made, the stone that was captured will not reappear.

-Currently there is no support for SGF file branches/trees
+Currently there is no support for branches/trees

 ![ScreenShot](/mac_sgf_reader.png)